azadbolour/boardgame/boardgame-ui/NOTES.md

   from component if you need state or lifecycle support.

   https://medium.com/@dan_abramov/how-to-use-classes-and-sleep-at-night-9af8de78ccb4

-  I am using the older createClass style.
-For now will not change to use classes.
-  As this area of React seems to be in a state of flux and classes are not looked upon all that favorably in much of the javascript community (circa mid 2017).

   You might try to change to stateless functional components where possible however.